addminjiik/-/Bot-Command-List.md

 #### Streamer Settings Configuration Options

+NOTE: In the below commands, replace CHANNEL or CHANNELID with the name of your channel .. or channel id.

 | Command Syntax | What It Does?! |
 | -------------- | -------------- |
 | !cb streamer list | See a list of your configured streamers. |